labex-labs/open-source-labs/css/30-seconds-of-css/lab-aspect-ratio/step1.md

 # Aspect Ratio

+`index.html` and `style.css` have already been provided in the VM.

+Here's a revised version of the content:

+---

-To create a responsive container with a specific aspect ratio, follow these steps:
+This code creates a responsive container with a specific aspect ratio using CSS custom properties and `calc()` function.
+Follow these steps to achieve this:

-1. Define the desired aspect ratio using the CSS custom property `--aspect-ratio`.
+1. Define the desired aspect ratio using a CSS custom property, `--aspect-ratio`.
-2. Set the container element to `position: relative` and `height: 0`.
+2. Set the container element's `position` property to `relative` and its `height` property to `0`.
-3. Use the `calc()` function and the `--aspect-ratio` custom property to calculate the container element's height.
+3. Calculate the container element's height using the `calc()` function and the `--aspect-ratio` custom property, and set it as the `padding-bottom` property.
-4. Set the direct child of the container element to `position: absolute`, `width: 100%`, `height: 100%`, and `object-fit: cover`.
+4. Set the direct child of the container element to `position: absolute`, `top: 0`, `left: 0`, `width: 100%`, and `height: 100%`.

-Here is an example code block to help you get started:
+5. Maintain the aspect ratio of the child element by setting its `object-fit` property to `cover`.

+Use the following HTML and CSS code to create the container:

 ```html
 <div class="container">